matt2403350/ml2008_p2_20/README.md

 **STEP 2:**
 Training the Classical Machine Learning Models (Will Take 3-5Minutes)
 - Run in Terminal " python3/python main.py --train_classical "
 Evaluation of Confusion Matrix Should be Displayed

+If it takes very long for it the train & evaluate you may upload a pre-trained model from the link below tinyurl.com/55wsvjmn

 **STEP 3:**
 Predicting the class of an image